anttisalonen/progbook/rst/prog.rst

 *Exercise*: Write a program that prints the number 42 five times.

-The "print" function can also include both text and a variable.
+The print() function can also include both text and a variable.
 This can be achieved using e.g. the following:

 .. code-block:: python